Code-Institute-Submissions/place-in-time/README.md

 when available is accessible through a button prompting the user to interact.

 ### Skeleton

+Wireframe

-## Surface
+### Surface
-The colour scheme and font choices were made to present the information in a simple yet attractive manner, while complementing the map.
+The colour scheme and fonts were chosen to present the information in a simple yet attractive manner, while complementing the map.

 ## Features